Inventory, lb : 13.89

-The Milpero tomatillo is native to Central America and Mexico.
-This member of the Physalis family was well developed as a crop by the Aztecs.
-Excavations in the Mexican state of Puebla have shown tomatillos being used as far back as 900 BCE.
-Tomatillos are a staple in the cuisine of Central America, as well as Mexico and the Southwestern US.
-They can be found growing in warmer climates, particularly where corn fields are abundant.
+The Milpero tomatillo is native to Central America and Mexico, and was developed as a crop by the Aztecs.
+Excavations in the Mexican state of Puebla have shown that tomatillos were being used as far back as 800 BC.
+Milpero tomatillos can be found growing in warmer climates, particularly where cornfields are abundant.

 Recipes that include Milpero Tomatillos.
 One is easiest, three is harder.